Gathrazio/Gathrazio/README.md

 - 💬 Ask me about my previous MERN stack or Python projects!
 - 📫 How to reach me: nnsjdev@gmail.com
 - 👀 View my portfolio website, developed with React: https://noahnjensen.dev/
-- ⚡ Fun fact: I used to live in Japan as a child.
+- ⚡ Fun fact: I lived in Japan as a child.